Galts-Gulch/avarice/README.md

 - DEMADiff = 100 * (shortDEMA - longDEMA) / ((shortDEMA + longDEMA) / 2)

 **MACD (Moving Average Convergence-Divergence)**
-- NOTE: unlike the above, we only support convergence/divergence trade strategy on MACD. genconfig.MAStrategy will have no effect.
+- NOTE: We support two MACD trade strategies specified in genconfig.MAStrategy; "CD" (convergence/divergence), and "Diff".
-- When MACD < signal, we sell (and visa versa).
+- CD: When MACD < signal, we sell (and visa versa).
+- Diff: Traditionally, this MACD strategy would sell if MACD goes below zero line (and visa versa).
+We do the same, but for MACDDiffUp and MACDDiffDown for fewer false positives (recommend configuring as you see fit).
 - MACD = MACDShortEMA - MACDLongEMA
 - MACDSignal = MACDSignal period EMA of MACD